rolandfuchsberger/MyTriggers/README.md

 // add all records in the current update context MyTriggers.addUpdatedIds(triggerOldMap.keySet());

+// if the recursion control should be limited to a specific trigger handler class, use: this.addUpdatedIdsForType(triggerOldMap.keySet());

 // and use this to return only records which havent been processed before List<Sobject> untouchedRecords = MyTriggers.getRecordsNotYetProcessed();
 ```